core-interaction/core-interaction.github.io/topic/responsive/index.md

 Width will vary the most between devices—from the `375px`–`428px` of your phones, through the ~ `1440px`–`1680px` of your laptops, up to the ~ `2560px`–`3440px` you might see on desktop displays.
 Since this `width` is usually our primary design constraint (`height` being handled with scrolling), we need *width-based* media queries to adjust our layouts across this wide range, lest our designs implode.
 {: .four-above }

 This is done in steps, at different widths, that we call *breakpoints*&#8288;—the window/device/viewport sizes where the content *starts to break*, if it is not adjusted.
 This might be because lines of text get too short or too long, becoming hard to read.
 It might be to prevent a grid of images from becoming too small on a phone—while you can have many columns on desktop, often you can only have one or two on mobile.
 You can add as many *breakpoints* as you need to make your page/design work across devices.
 Don’t write *for* specific devices; write *for* your design and your content!

 *There are very, very few layouts that won’t need some amount of horizontal responsiveness/breakpoints!*

 In this example, we would refer to `400px` as our *breakpoint*:
 {: .four-above }

-{% include figure.html src='/example/media-width/demo' caption='Drag the code/example divider to the left to see it respond to the media query!
-Double-click to reset it.' height='20rem' %}
+{% include figure.html src='/example/media-width/demo' caption='Drag the code/example divider to the left to see it respond to the media query! <nobr>Double-click</nobr> to reset it.' height='20rem' %}